 - You learn well on your own.
 Some online courses have instructors, but students don’t usually receive one-on-one help.
 Some other courses let you take the course at your own pace, completely on your own.
-If you have a tutor, or if you study well on your own, then an online course is a good idea.
+If you have a tutor, or if you study well on your own, an online course is a good idea.

 Before You Begin: Tips on Learning Academic English

 - Create a schedule.
-Some courses require two hours a week; some require much more.
+Some courses require two hours a week; others require much more.
 See how much time you’ll need for your course, and create a schedule around your daily life to make sure you actually have time to complete the course.

 - Decide on a pace.
 Will you follow along with the course schedule, or work on your own?

 - Choose a course based on your style of learning.
 If you learn best from watching videos, choose a course that uses videos to teach.
 If you learn best through writing, reading or anything else, find a course that fits your needs.

 - Choose a course based on your English skill level.
 Not all courses are for the same level of English.
 You won’t get as much out of a course if you’re struggling to understand the materials.
 Find a course that challenges you, but doesn’t frustrate you.

 - Choose a focus.
 Do you want to learn more about how to read, write or speak in an academic English environment?
 Keep in mind that some courses only cover writing.

 Once you understand what you want from an online academic English course, and you know how you plan to study, you’re ready to begin looking for the right course for you.